sisinflab/The-Idiosyncratic-Effects-of-Adversarial-Training/README.md

-# Beyond-Accuracy Reduction and Bias Amplification in Adversarial Personalized Ranking
+# Characterizing the Bias Amplification and Beyond-Accuracy Reduction in Adversarial Personalized Ranking
-This file presents the reproducibility details of the paper. **Beyond-Accuracy Reduction and Bias Amplification in Adversarial Personalized Ranking** submitted at SIGIR 2021 (Submission-id: 135)
+This file presents the reproducibility details of the paper. **Characterizing the Bias Amplification and Beyond-Accuracy Reduction in Adversarial Personalized Ranking** submitted at SIGIR 2021 (Submission-id: 135)

 **Table of Contents:**
 - [Requirements](#requirements)